ITPNYU/TowersOfPower/README.md

-## Node.js - Express - EJS - Bootstrap Template
+## Node.js - Twilio - SMS - Express - EJS - Bootstrap Template

-This is a template application using Node.js, Express, EJS, Bootstrap and Nodemon.
-Almost all of this comes from John Schimmel and the ITP Dynamic Web Development class.
-I have simply added a few thing and made it my own so I can develop quickly.
+This is a demo web application that connects to Twilio in order to send SMS messages to the web.
+There are many steps need to take in order to get this working.
+The most challenging portion is getting the Node.js application running.
+Please visit the <a href="http://itpwebclass.herokuapp.com/">ITP Dynamic Web Development</a> syllabus from John Schimmels class for details on setting up a Node.js server.
+Most of this is built from the ITP DWD class though I have simply added a few thing and made it my own so I can develop quickly.

 To use, follow the getting started below.
 Very simple!